-Join Charles Kelly for an in-depth discussion in this video Exploring syntax checking, part of Up and Running with Eclipse.
+Join Charles Kelly for an in-depth discussion in this video Exploring syntax checking, part of Learning Eclipse (2012).

 In order to illustrate syntax checking in the Java Editor, I've taken the code from our previous Person Class and I've renamed it PersonWithErrors.
 As you can see if you look at the right gutter, there are many error markers.
 What we can do is we'll correct these one at a time and we'll show how the syntax errors are illustrated and what we can do to correct them.
 The first error that the editor finds for us is right here on line 8.
 The pop up says Date cannot be resolved to a type.
 If I click here I'm given the option to use an Import statement.

 I'll create the Import statement using java.util and we see import java.util.Date is now included in our code.
 If I highlight our next error, I'll come down to this statement on line 23.
 String literal is not properly closed by a double quote (").
 I'll add a closing double quote and I'll save the file and we still have an error indicator.
 What's the problem?
 Well, if I highlight it one more time, Syntax error, insert ";" to complete BlockStatement.

 If I add a semicolon (;), the error decorator goes away.
 If I go down to line 26, GregorianCalendar cannot be resolved to a type.
 This requires another import statement.
 I'll import GregorianCalendar from java.util.
 On line 28, calendar cannot be resolved to a variable.
 If I double click, Import 'Calendar' from java.util, I see that we have one more error.
 If dob, date of birth, equals 0, Type mismatch: cannot convert from Date to boolean, Type mismatch: cannot convert integer to Date.